What to Expect

 - Our veterinarian will perform a complete comprehensive examination and report normal and abnormal findings to you.
 You will receive an Examination Report with the findings and the veterinarian’s recommendations.

-- The technician will prepare your cat’s prescription medications as indicated by the veterinarian.
+- The veterinary technician will prepare your cat’s prescription medications as indicated by the veterinarian.

 - The technician or veterinarian will escort you to check out.